gtonra89/Theory-of-Algorithms/Problem10 README.md

 but please confirm their use with the lecturer

 ## Problem 10
-Write a function sod2 in Racket that takes three lists x, y and z of equal length and containing only 0’s and 1’s.
-It should return a list containing a 1 where the number of 1’s in a given position in x, y and z contains an odd nubmer of 1’s, and 0 otherwise.
+Write a function lstq in Racket that takes as arguments two lists l and m of equal length and containing numbers.
+It should return d, the distance given by the sum of the square residuals between the numbers in the lists:

+This means take the i th element of m from the i th element of l and square the result for all i.
+Then add all of those to get d.
 For example:

 ```